 # Can be a single filter string

-# OR a recursive filter object with and/or/not
+# OR a recursive filter object with exactly ONE key: and, or, or not

 # Define formula properties that can be used across all views